toniwillberg/rhel-on-azure-handsonlab/azure-vm-debugging.md

 ![boot2](/images/troubleshoot/boot-diagnostics2.JPG)

-Since we know what the problem is we can it fix but we would neeed access to the VM, luckily there is the serial console
+We know what the problem is, we can fix it by enabling SSH again on the firewall, but we would neeed access to the VM, luckily there is the serial console

 ![serial](/images/troubleshoot/serial-console.JPG)